DuarteDomingues/Cloud-Computing-For-Feature-Extraction-System/README.md

 ---

-System that detects features, such as tree, street, night, fish example, tree, street, night, fish in image files (PNG, JPC, etc.) and translate these features from English to other languages such as Portuguese.
+System that detects features, such as tree, street, night, fish in image files (PNG, JPC, etc.) and translate these features from
+English to other languages such as Portuguese.

 The system features are available to client applications through a gRPC interface.